 RESTATED TEXT OF THE REGULATIONS OF THE BOARD OF DIRECTORS OF "CAIXABANK, S.A."

-Last date of approval: February 22, 2018
+This text includes the amendment approved on December 17, 2020 (marked up).
+This amendment is pending registration with the Commercial Registry Last date of registration: July 3, 2019